mikedumka/evalu8-mvp-01/docs/evalu8_BDD_Specifications.md

   When I navigate to "Players"
   And I click "Bulk Import"
   And I click "Download Template CSV"
-  Then a CSV file is downloaded with headers: First Name, Last Name, Birth Year, Position, Cohort And the file contains example data for guidance
+  Then a CSV file is downloaded with headers: First Name, Last Name, Birthdate, Gender, Position, Cohort, Previous Level, Phone, Email 1, Email 2
+  And the file contains example data for guidance
-  And Cohort column shows "(Optional)" in the header
+  And Cohort and Previous Level columns show "(Optional)" in the header
 ```

 ---